-- 1. Ixtaca Mineral Resources Estimate have an effective date of 8 July 2018.
+- 1. Ixtaca Mineral Resources estimate have an effective date of 8 July 2018.
 The Qualified Person for the estimate is Gary Giroux, P.Eng. - 2.
-Base Case 0.3 g/t AuEq Cut-Off grade is highlighted.
-Also shown are the 0.5, 0.7 and 1.0 g/t AuEq cut-off results.
+Base case 0.3 g/t AuEq Cut-Off grade is highlighted.
+Also shown are the 0.5, 0.7 and 1.0 g/t AuEq Cut-off grade results.
 AuEq calculation based on average prices of \$1250/oz gold and \$18/oz silver.
-The Base Case cut-off grade includes consideration of the open pit mining method, 90% metallurgical recovery, mining costs of \$1.82/t, average processing costs of \$11.7, G&A costs of \$1.81/t - 3.
+The base case Cut-off grade includes consideration of the open pit mining method, 90% metallurgical recovery, mining costs of \$1.82/t, average processing costs of \$11.7, general and administrative ("G&A") costs of \$1.81/t - 3.
 Mineral Resources are reported inclusive of those Mineral Resources that have been converted to Mineral Reserves.
 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability. - 4.
 The estimate of Mineral Resources may be materially affected by environmental, permitting, legal or other relevant issues.
-The Mineral Resources have been classified according to the CIM Definition Standards for Mineral Resources and Mineral Reserves in effect as of the date of 8 July 2018. - 5.
+The Mineral Resources have been classified according to the CIM Definition Standards for Mineral Resources and Mineral Reserves in effect as of July 8, 2018 - 5.
 All figures were rounded to reflect the relative accuracy of the estimates and may result in summation differences.